 Health and development in Afghanistan

 Decades of conflict and prolonged drought have left Afghanistan’s poorest people vulnerable to hunger, disease and displacement.
-Most people lack sufficient clothing, housing and medical care, and seven million people are at risk of severe food shortages.
-Other challenges include a lack of land and marriage rights for women, poor infrastructure and a vast opium trade.
+Most people lack sufficient clothing, housing and medical care, and 60% of children face malnutrition.
+Life in Afghanistan is made harder by land shortages, a lack of marriage rights for women, poor infrastructure and a vast opium trade.

 Livestock has been made accessible to many poor families in order to create a livelihood, and we have built wells to give 23,000 people access to clean water.
 We also provide emergency relief in the wake of natural disasters.